 2012 saw Ian release 'Does this train stop on Merseyside: The Very Best of Ian Prowse' to across the board rave review and

-2014 has seen Ian release his very first solo album 'WHO LOVES YA BABY' and then his 2nd with Companeros in 2015 which has been his best received album yet.
+2014 saw Ian release his very first solo album 'WHO LOVES YA BABY' and then his 2nd with Companeros in 2015 which has been his best received album yet.

 Does This Train Stop On Merseyside: Watch the video here